 However, The National Sleep Foundation estimates roughly 85 percent of teenagers are sleeping less than 8 ½ hours a night.
 Why is getting enough sleep a challenge?
 There are so many factors at play, from our bodies being biologically programmed to stay up late, to extra school and social stress, to evening sports practice that makes it hard to fall asleep at night.

 Digital technology is an issue, too.
-A majority of teenagers use some sort of tablet, phone, or electronic device right before bedtime, and we all know that exposure to light is a large reason our population is becoming more and more sleep deprived.
+A majority of teenagers use some sort of tablet, phone, or electronic device right before bedtime, and we all know that exposure to blue light is a large reason our population is becoming more and more sleep deprived.

 Risks of Not Getting Enough Sleep